apache/thrift/README.md

 Requirements
 ============

 See http://thrift.apache.org/docs/install for a list of build requirements (may be stale).
-Alternatively see the docker build environments for a list of prerequisites.
+Alternatively, see the docker build environments for a list of prerequisites.

 Resources
 =========